hhtrieu0108/assignment_27052024/README.md

 | Security and Privacy| Raises concerns about data privacy and legality            | Offers advantages in data security and privacy              |
 | Scalability         | Can be scaled up for extensive data collection             | May have limitations in scalability                         |

-### <span id = "conclusion" style="color:yellow">Conclusion</span>

-- In conclusion, the choice between offline extraction and online extraction depends on various factors such as data source accessibility, connectivity requirements, data privacy considerations, and scalability needs.

-- Offline extraction offers advantages in terms of data privacy, stability, and compliance, making it preferable for handling sensitive or confidential information stored locally.
-It may also provide better control over the extraction process and ensure data integrity, but it may have limitations in data scope and scalability.

-- On the other hand, online extraction provides access to a wide range of real-time data from websites and online sources, making it suitable for tasks requiring extensive data collection, competitive intelligence, and market analysis.
-However, it raises concerns related to data privacy, legality, and the risk of being blocked or detected by websites.

 ## <span id = "etl-vs-elt" style="color:red">ETL vs ELT</span>
 ### <span id = "definition-1" style="color:yellow">Definition</span>